Tips for Financially Preparing for Unexpected Events

 Prepare for the Unexpected

-Even the most careful planner may be taken by surprise with news that they had not planned or prepared for.
+Even the most careful planner may be taken by surprise with the news that they had not planned or prepared for.
 The best way to handle these events is to prepare for the unexpected in advance.
 So how can you do this?
 Have an emergency fund to pay for that unexpected medical bill or house repair.
 Take out insurance policies on your car, home, and even yourself, in the form of a life insurance policy.
 Have some easily accessible, liquid cash on hand, just in case.

 While you certainly can’t plan for everything, it is nice to know you have a contingency plan in place when things go awry.
 Keep in mind that once you experience an unexpected expense, you may need to reassess your current plan and make changes.

-Start with an Emergency Fund
+Start With an Emergency Fund

 The first step for preparing for the unexpected is to have a solid emergency fund in place.
 Your emergency fund should be relatively liquid and should cover 3-6 months of living expenses.